 The right to withdraw consent

-Where the legal basis for processing your personal information is consent, you have the right to withdraw that consent at any time.
+Where the legal basis for processing your personal information is consent, you have the right to withdraw your consent at any time.
 If you withdraw your consent it may not be possible to continue to provide you with that service.

 The right to lodge a complaint